The CRA's criminal investigations process

 The Canada Revenue Agency (CRA) is committed to fighting tax evasion and other serious tax crimes.
 There are serious consequences to breaking the law.

-Once convicted, tax evaders can face penalties, court fines, and jail time —in addition to having to pay the taxes they tried to evade, plus interest.
+Once convicted, tax evaders can face court imposed fines, jail time, and a criminal record — in addition to having to pay the taxes they tried to evade, plus interest.
 However, criminal investigations are complex and often require years to complete.
 There are many steps and several factors that can affect the length of the investigations.

 Below is a general outline of the CRA's criminal investigation process: